kumahq/kuma/docs/madr/decisions/051-mesh-passthrough.md

 We can use [Matcher API](https://www.envoyproxy.io/docs/envoy/latest/intro/arch_overview/advanced/matching/matching_api.html#matching-api) which got out of a Alpha phase and is stable.
 We can use it to support different entries on one listener.
 Together with [passthrough](https://kuma.io/docs/2.7.x/networking/non-mesh-traffic/#outgoing) mode one the mesh, MeshOperator can disable all outgoing traffic except the one provided by `MeshPassthrough`.
 It is worth pointing out that when `passthrough.enabled` is set to `true` on the `Mesh`, `MeshPassthrough` policies have no effect because all outgoing traffic is allowed.

 From the envoy configuration point of view, we are going to add filter chain matchers under `outbound:passthrough:ipv4"` listener.
+It's possible to use MeshTrace for tracing, but for the scope of this issue, we decided not to cover it now.
+We will create an issue and implement it if required.

 #### Universal without transparent proxy

 This policy won't apply without transparent proxy.
+We can provide in a [warning field](https://github.com/kumahq/kuma/blob/master/pkg/core/xds/matched_policies.go#L23) information why it wasn't applied.

 #### ZoneEgress